Broken Bride

 Broken Bride is a 2005 EP by the band Ludo.
 The EP is the second release from the band, and is a rock opera concept album.
 Broken Bride was re-released on September 29, 2009.
 Ludo also completed a short tour to promote its re-release by playing the EP in its entirety.
 A video for "Save Our City" was released on October 6, 2009.
+The album was adapted into two stage productions, including one performed at the 2016 New York Musical Festival.